Justin Hopson: Whistleblower

-Investigative & Media Consultant
+Investigative & media consultant

-After retiring from the New Jersey State Police, Justin Hopson founded a licensed private investigative firm in South Carolina.
-As a private eye, Justin Hopson specializes in both civil and criminal investigations.
+After retiring from the New Jersey State Police, Hopson founded a licensed private investigative firm in South Carolina.
+As a private eye, Hopson specializes in both civil and criminal investigations.
 Investigations such as skip-tracing, insurance fraud, marital infidelity, dram shop law, and corruption are his primary focus.
-Justin Hopson led the high-profile investigation into the murder of James Belli (Case No. 2:10-cv-02356-RMG).
+Hopson led the high-profile investigation into the murder of James Belli (Case No. 2:10-cv-02356-RMG).
 Belli was killed by two inmates in Lieber maximum-security state prison.
-Justin Hopson was able to unearth prison understaffing and extortion, which later led to a $450,000 settlement awarded to the estate of James Belli (Plaintiff).
+Hopson was able to unearth prison understaffing and extortion, which later led to a $450,000 settlement awarded to the estate of James Belli (Plaintiff).
 Hopson is a member of the National Association for Civilian Oversight of Law Enforcement and a member of the South Carolina Association for Legal Investigators (SCALI).
 SCALI selected and appointed Mr. Hopson to its Ethics Committee and invited him to be a keynote speaker at its annual conference.
 In 2013, Mr. Hopson was selected and appointed by Governor, Nikki Haley, to a South Carolina State Advisory Committee.
-That same year, Justin Hopson was interviewed on ABC News 20/20 and his book, "Breaking the Blue Wall" climbed to #14 on Amazon's true crime ranking.
+That same year, Hopson was interviewed on ABC News 20/20 and his book, Breaking the Blue Wall climbed to #14 on Amazon's true crime ranking.

-Track and Field Coach

-Justin Hopson has been a USA Track and Field Level 1 Coach since 2018 and received a USATF scholarship and certification at the University of South Carolina.
-He was appointed to the USATF Grievance Review Board for the State of South Carolina.
-In 2022, Justin Hopson was named the Head Track and Field Coach for Ashley Hall (Charleston, SC) and Strength & Conditioning Coach for Mount Pleasant Track Club.
-He advocates to athletes the importance of incorporating plyometrics, dynamic stretching, and lateral movements during in-season training.
-Mr. Hopson emphasizes a "Turn and Burn" philosophy for distance events, which is that a race is won (or lost) by how quickly a runner can accelerate off of the near and far turns.
-He is a member of USA Track and Field and a volunteer for the Los Angeles 2028 Summer Olympic games.